dynaroars/igen/README.md

 # notice that iGen already contains the necessary runscripts and dom files for `coreutils`
 $ python -O $IGEN/src/igen.py uname
 ...
 ```

-iGen can analyzes the resulting interactions to learn more about program properties.

 ### Perl Power Tools ###